In This Article

-“Twists are one of the fastest and easiest ways to detoxify and energise the body and clear the mind,” says Cohen.
+“Twists are one of the fastest and easiest ways to detoxify and energize the body and clear the mind,” says Cohen.

-- Sit in your chair at work or home.
+- Sit in a chair at work or home.

-- Breathe in through the nose for 3 to 6 counts, and exhale slowly and consciously; at the end of the exhale, twist slowly to one direction.
+- Breathe in through the nose for 3 to 6 counts, and exhale slowly and consciously; at the end of the exhale, twist slowly in one direction.